WeiqunPengLab/HiCHub/README.md

  -i : Your input path, the directory that you strore your two (.hic) files, the directory that you run the HicHub program.
  -f : Your input file names, seperate them with comma.
 For example '-f H1ESC.hic,HFFc6.hic'.
  -l : Your output files' labels, name your two input files with the same order, seperate them with comma.
 For example '-l H1ESC,HFFc6'.
  -r : The length for one bin on genome , the unit is 'bp'.
 For example '-r 10000'.
+ -n : (optional, default='NONE'), the normalizaition method for converting .hic files, consistent with the method provided by hic-straw.
+'NONE' for no normalization and 'KR' for KR normalization.

 For example: (The test data may takes you around 2 mins to finish.)